thanmai59/data-structures-lab/README.md

-This file consists of data structures lab programs of JNTUH R18 syllabus
+This file consists of data structures lab programs of JNTUH R18 syllabus with solutions